Michelnr/Curso-em-Video-Python/README.md

 # Curso-em-Video
-# Estudo do curso de Python do professor Gustovo Guanabara.
+# Estudo do curso de Python do professor Gustavo Guanabara.